trickerer01/Ruxx/README.md

     - RN: `cf_clearance`, `shm_user`, `shm_session`

 #### Using from console
 It is possible to use Ruxx as a cmdline tool.
-In main window you will find a `Cmd` section - it generates your cmdline arguments every time you make a change - use those arguments as an example.
+In main window you will find a `Cmd` section ‒ it generates your cmdline arguments every time you make a change ‒ use those arguments as an example.
 In console window you may need to escape some of them (path, 'or' groups, tags containing dot(s), etc.).
-Most arguments are optional though - the only ones required are `module` and `tags`
+Most arguments are optional though ‒ the only ones required are `tags` (default module is RX)
 Invoke `Ruxx --help` for full help

 #### Logging